Surfshark vs PureVPN: which VPN is right for you?

 Surfshark has three additional tunneling protocols to offer.
 It’s OpenVPN (TCP/UDP) that’s one of the most popular protocols among users due to stable but fast network connection.
 And IKEv2 that’s easily compatible with mobile devices and works well with a wobbly internet connection.

 Meanwhile, PureVPN has two more to add to the listed tunnels above.
 Overall, with it, you get the WireGuard, OpenVPN (TCP/UDP), IKEv2, SSTP, and L2TP/IPSec.
+Although, not all of the VPN protocols are available on the PureVPN mobile app.
 Even though visually the list seems more impressive, SSTP is only great for bypassing China’s restrictions, and L2TP/IPSec is a noticeably outdated protocol.

 Infrastructure